robtweed/mg-showcase/WHY-MGWEB.md

 ![NGINX](images/mgweb-1/Slide4.png)

-You'll notice that NGINX is now also taking responsibility for serving up the static files, as task for which it is heavily optimised, and the Fastify server is for only specific routes that need to be handled dynamically
+You'll notice that NGINX is now also taking responsibility for serving up the static files, a task for which it is heavily optimised, and the Fastify server is for only specific routes that need to be handled dynamically.
-.

 ## Performance Implications